interfacevisionblog/interfacevisionblog.github.com/_posts/2014-02-20-design-visual-progarmming-languages-snapshots.md

 ## Introduction

 There didn't seem to be a place on the net where someone could easily see what all the different visual programming languages look like.

-A lot of images now.
-It is worth the wait (I don't want to split this into multiple pages: it would reck the experience).
+A lot of Snapshots now.
+It is worth the download wait (I don't want to split this into multiple pages: it would wreck the experience).

 So, this post is just a lot of really cool screenshots and images of different visual programming languages.
 Have fun checking them all out.